okanaganrusty/url_blocking_service/README.md

 * The dataset is indexed based on the top-level domain and parent domain, with sub-domains defined as in the child key of the parent.
 The application will determine the datasource based on the top-level and parent domain.

-* The dataset `hits` counter increases by 1 based on the number of requests received by the domain and any children domains.

-* The dataset has a `created` and `updated` timestamp which has the epoch (UNIX timestamp) which the record was last created and updated.

 * Depending on the cache/database layer chosen:
   * Caching layers such as redis may have an expires flag set allowing automatic purging of the data.
 Use of a caching layer is our recommended approach.
   * Databases layers such as no SQL or a RDBMS may will need to be cleaned up by running a periodic task or job.

 * The dataset has a `safe` flag marking whether a request may or may not be safe towards the requested domain, path and query string.

+* The dataset is being validated by a JSON schema to ensure all data is well-formed.

 ---